 We've heard quite a bit about Samsung's prototype flexible OLED display over the past couple of years, and it looks like the company is starting to mature the tech, as it showed off the most practical phone design we've seen yet.

 Just to get this out of the way up front – this phone is not flexible.
 It's just using the flexible display inside of a rigid case, so it's no different than current phones in that respect.
+When it comes to specs, Samsung wouldn't give up details, only telling The Verge that it's "about 5-inches across" with a resolution of "about" 720p.
 Read More

 Corning, the wizards behind Gorilla Glass, have done it again - earlier this week, the glass giant announced Lotus Glass, a new, durable glass designed specifically for high-performance electronic displays.

 The Fascinate hasn't even been on Verizon's shelves for a month yet, and it looks like they're already planning on adding another variant of the Galaxy S to their lineup: the Continuum (SCH-i400).
 Technical details on the phone are light at the moment, but we can see in the images that it's rocking two displays - the main one (up top), as well as a small screen below the capacitive touch buttons.
+Engadget claims that both screens are OLEDs, with the bottom screen referred to as the "Ticker."
+Evidently, the Ticker displays date and time, as well as notifications and RSS updates - very, very cool.
 Read More